Moist Lemon Angel Cake Roll

 - In a large saucepan, combine sugar and cornstarch; stir in water until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes.
 Remove from heat.
 Stir a small amount of hot mixture into egg; return all to the pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes.

 - Remove from heat.
-Gently stir in lemon juice, peel and, if desired, food coloring.
+Gently stir in lemon juice, zest and, if desired, food coloring.
 Cool to room temperature without stirring.

 - Unroll cake; spread filling to within 1/2 in. of edges.
 Roll up again.
 Place seam side down on a serving plate; sprinkle with additional confectioners' sugar.